csc301-2023-fall/project-24-ontario-parks-T/readme-template.md

 ​
  * What type of license will you apply to your codebase?
 And why?
  * What affect does it have on the development and use of your codebase?

+ * We would like to apply the MIT license to our codebase, because we want to make our license clear and simple, and we don't intend to profit from what we created.
+ * It wouldn't affect much of our development, except that we may not hard-code any sensitive information, and we will need to make our code structured and readable to share it with others reasonably.